 Heritage Towne Centre is a retail complex situated on a 15 acre site located on Heritage Drive South East, just west of the Deerfoot Trail.
 The site provides for parking of 860 cars.
 The property was developed in 2002.
-The centre is anchored by Ashley Furniture.
+The centre is anchored by Ashley Furniture and is currently under development to accommodate Team Town Sports (34,000 square feet) in the former Home Outfitters premises.
 The adjacent parcel of land was acquired by Costco, on which they have constructed a 148,000 square foot store to service the South Calgary market.